Western Sword Fern Dieback Research

 Soil Baiting

+Soil and fine roots were baited for Oomycetes.
 Each soil sample was placed into a bin and flooded with water.
-Rhododendron leaves were then added to the flooded soil as baits for Oomycetes.
-The leaves remained submerged, allowing Oomycetes to migrate through the water and colonize the leaves.
-Subsequently, the rhododendron leaves were removed, washed, and stored in individual bags to maintain moisture.
+Rhododendron leaves were then added to the flooded soil as ‘baits’.
+If oomycetes were present in the water, swimming spores would infect the floating bait leaves.
+After some time, the rhododendron leaves are removed, washed, and incubated before isolation with selective agar is completed.

 Get Involved

-More sampling is planned for Fall 2024!
 If you would like to be involved, please let us know with the form below.